 Hang Curtain Panels

+This is one instant upgrade you don't want to skip!
 Trade those cheap vertical blinds or plastic roller shades for curtain panels to give your room a more grown-up look.
-Curtains not only pull a room together, they help cut your heating bill and add a layer of privacy.
-Ssave on hardware by trying one of these DIY curtain rod hacks.Continue to 9 of 10 below.
+Curtains not only pull a room together, but they also help cut your heating bill and add a layer of privacy.
+Save on hardware by trying one of these DIY curtain rod hacks.Continue to 9 of 10 below.

 09 of 10